-➤ Wake Up On LAN/Ring:
+➤ Wake UpOn LAN/Ring:

 Two items available: Disabled or Enabled.
 The default setting is Disabled.
-When set to Enabled, any event occurring to the LAN/Modem Ring will awaken a system, which has been powered down.
+When set to Enabled, any event occurring to the LAN or modern ring will awaken a system, which has been powered down.

 ➤ RTC Alarm Resume: